SystemsApproach/5G/ran.rst

 4.2 Split RAN
 -------------

-The next step is understanding how the functionality outlined above is partitioned between physical elements, and hence, “split” across centralized and distributed locations.
+The next step is to understand how the functionality outlined above is partitioned between physical elements, and hence, “split” across centralized and distributed locations.
 The dominant option has historically been "no split," with the entire pipeline shown in